microsoft/code-with-engineering-playbook/docs/automated-testing/tech-specific-samples/blobstorage-unit-tests/readme.md

 Some differences in functionality exist between the Storage Emulator and Azure storage services.
 For more information about these differences, see the [Differences between the Storage Emulator and Azure Storage](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator#differences-between-the-storage-emulator-and-azure-storage).

-There are several different ways to install and run Azurite on your local system as listed [here](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite#install-and-run-azurite-by-using-npm).
+There are several ways to install and run Azurite on your local system as listed [here](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite#install-and-run-azurite-by-using-npm).
 In this document we will cover `Install and run Azurite using NPM` and `Install and run the Azurite Docker image`.

 ## 1. Install and run Azurite